kunitoki/django-custard/docs/models.rst

   class CustomValuesModel(custom.create_values(CustomFieldsModel)):
       pass

-The Manager must know which classes are actually implementing the custom fields definitions and the custom fields values, so to ``custom.create_manager`` must explicitly be specified those models with the full application label.

 Executing the ``search`` method in the model will then search Example instances that contains the search string in any searchable custom field defined for that